HusssainR/HussainRazvi/README.md

 ## 🚀 About Me
 🎓 I'm Hussain Razvi, a **Computer Science & Physics** student at the University of Illinois Urbana–Champaign (James Scholar), graduating in **2026**.

-🔬 My interests lie at the intersection of **quantum computing**, **machine learning**, and **high-performance software engineering**.
+🔬 My work focuses on **quantum computing**, **machine learning**, and **high-performance software engineering**.
 I've conducted guided quantum algorithm research with **Prof. Eric Chitambar** and completed the **Qiskit Global Summer School** on quantum algorithms, error correction, and superconducting qubits.

 💻 Professionally, I’ve worked as a **Software Engineer Intern** at **Zebra Technologies**, developed blockchain integrations with **Salt & OpenAI**, and contributed to Web3, quantum machine learning, and cross-platform app development projects.

-Outside of coding, you’ll find me **weightlifting**, exploring different cuisines, and enjoying basketball, volleyball, and badminton.
+Outside of coding, I enjoy **weightlifting**, exploring new cuisines, and playing basketball, volleyball, and badminton.

 ---